juntossomosmais/gitflow/gitflow/backend/README.md

 And, now we're done!
 Congrats!!!! :tada: :tada: :tada:

 <a name="main-gitflow-tldr"></a>

 ### Summary

 1. `git checkout develop && git pull`
 2. `git checkout -b feature/xpto && git push -u origin feature/xpto`
 3. Repeat `git add && git commit`, eventually `git push`, until the feature is done
-5. Create a Pull Request (PR) targeting the `develop` branch and call for any DEV to review it
+4. Create a Pull Request (PR) targeting the `develop` branch and call for any DEV to review it
-6. Do the requested changes, if necessary, until approval
+5. Do the requested changes, if necessary, until approval
-7. Merge into `develop` and delete your feature branch
+6. Merge into `develop` and delete your feature branch
-8. `git checkout develop && git pull && git checkout -b release/xpto && git push -u origin release/xpto`
+7. `git checkout develop && git pull && git checkout -b release/xpto && git push -u origin release/xpto`
-9. QA Test
+8. QA Test
-10. After QA and PO approval, create a PR targeting the `master`, or `main`, branch
+9. After QA and PO approval, create a PR targeting the `master`, or `main`, branch
-11. After the PR approval, merge it and you're almost done!
+10. After the PR approval, merge it and you're almost done!
-12. Now, it's time to keep an eye if everything is fine with your feature in production and to create a changelog so everyone knows what you did!
+11. Now, it's time to keep an eye if everything is fine with your feature in production and to create a changelog so everyone knows what you did!

-## Variation: flow with extra sync (dev -> release -> prd)
+## Variation: flow with commits on the release branch

 A very common situation that may arise once a new release branch is created is something that definitely has happened to every developer out there (unless, well, he wasn't a human at all): a bug.